Fairfax County Economic Development Authority: 20th century

+21st century

-The combined impact of pro-growth policies and the attraction and retention campaign (led by the FCEDA advertising program) would prompt Time magazine columnist Justin Fox in 2007 to call Fairfax County "one of the great economic success stories of our time".
+In 2007, the combined impact of pro-growth policies and the attraction and retention campaign, led Time magazine columnist Justin Fox to call Fairfax County "one of the great economic success stories of our time".

 Also in 2007, a study called the Long Island Index compared the satisfaction of residents of Long Island and northern Virginia around subjects including local taxes and public services.
 The survey found that 89 percent of Fairfax County residents were satisfied with the quality of local services and that nearly two out of three northern Virginia residents (Fairfax and Loudoun counties) were satisfied with the value of their property taxes in terms of what they receive in local services.
 The study also found that 91 percent of Fairfax or Loudoun residents rate their counties as good places to live.
 Residents in the Virginia counties ranked services, governance and quality of life much higher than did residents of Long Island.

-Recent history

-Since the turn of the century, the FCEDA has made diversification of the county economy one of its major goals.
-Balancing this employment base with companies not reliant on government procurement became an even more imperative goal in light of federal spending cuts following the Great Recession of 2007 and 2008.

-In April 2010, FCEDA launched a new advertising campaign.